tosin2013/healthcare-ml-genetic-predictor/docs/tutorials/05-kafka-lag-scaling.md

 ## Overview

 This tutorial demonstrates **event-driven scaling** using KEDA's Kafka consumer lag monitoring.
-Unlike CPU/memory-based scaling, this approach scales pods based on the number of unprocessed messages in Kafka topics, providing responsive scaling for message-driven workloads.
+Unlike CPU/memory-based scaling, this approach scales pods based on the **number of unprocessed messages** in Kafka topics, providing responsive scaling for message-driven workloads.

+**🔑 Key Concept**: Scaling is triggered by **consumer lag** (message count), NOT by message size or genetic sequence length.
+A batch of 15 small messages will trigger scaling, but a single large message will not.

 ## What You'll Learn